esto944/esto944/README.md

 - 👋 Hi, I’m @esto944
-- 👀 I’m interested in software enginerring
+- 👀 I’m interested in Data Science, Machine Learning and AI
-- 🌱 I’m currently learning computer science
+- 🌱 I’m currently learning Statistics and Data Science
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me esto.sarat@gmail.com
 - 😄 Pronouns: he/him